contentful/extensions/samples/marketo-forms/README.md

 Now that you have these credentials you can deploy your Lambda function to your desired platform.

 [Here is the code for the lambda function](./lambda-function.js) that you will be deploying.
-Make sure you are able to install dependencies as it relies upon `axios` and `dotenv`.
+Make sure you are able to install dependencies as it relies upon `axios`

 Copy the values you have from step 1 into the Environment Variables section of your lambda hosting platform.
 These are the names of the variables you will be adding to that section. **Make sure these are added exactly as below otherwise your lambda function won't work**.